Treaty of Dancing Rabbit Creek: Aftermath

 After ceding nearly 11000000 acre, the Choctaw emigrated in three stages: the first in the fall of 1831, the second in 1832 and the last in 1833.
 The Treaty of Dancing Rabbit Creek was ratified by the U.S. Senate on February 25, 1831, and the President was anxious to make it a model of removal.
 The chief George W. Harkins wrote a letter to the American people before the removals began:

 Around 15,000 Choctaws left the old Choctaw Nation for the Indian Territory, much of the state of Oklahoma today.
 The name Oklahoma was created in 1886 by Principal Chief Allen Wright (Choctaw, 1826–1885).
 The Choctaw Nation of Oklahoma states that in the Choctaw language Okla means "people" and humma means "red."

-Late 20th-century estimates are that between 5,000 to 6,000 Choctaws remained in Mississippi in 1831 after the first removal.
+Late 20th-century estimates are that between 5,000 and 6,000 Choctaws remained in Mississippi in 1831 after the first removal.
 For the next ten years they were objects of increasing legal conflict, harassment, and intimidation.
 The Choctaw described their situation in 1849:

 we have had our habitations torn down and burned, our fences destroyed, cattle turned into our fields and we ourselves have been scourged, manacled, fettered and otherwise personally abused, until by such treatment some of our best men have died.